stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 [Visual Studio Code](https://code.visualstudio.com) is a powerful desktop editor for programming, with built-in support for version control and debugging.
 The large range of extensions for Visual Studio Code enable it to work with every popular programming language and framework.
 It is available free of charge.

 The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default.
 To avoid these issues, use the RPM packages that are provided by the [vscodium](https://github.com/VSCodium/vscodium) project.
-If you would prefer to use a Flatpak package, install [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss).

 The RPM packages for Visual Studio Code and VSCodium require the library _libXss_, which is provi0ded by the _libXScrnSaver_ package.
 Install this package before you install Visual Studio Code:

     sudo dnf install libXScrnSaver

 Once you have installed Visual Studio Code or VSCodium, read [this article](https://www.stuartellis.name/articles/visual-studio-code/) for more information about using the editor.

+> Extensions may fail if you use the [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss) Flatpak.

 ### Neovim